MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/cross-company-calling.md

 > [!NOTE]
 > At this time, group calling and file sharing is not available for cross-company calling.

-1. [Enable external access](https://docs.microsoft.com/microsoftteams/manage-external-access) in your Microsoft Teams Admin Center.
+1. [Enable external access](https://docs.microsoft.com/microsoftteams/manage-external-access) in your Microsoft Teams admin center.
 This allows users in your organization to make calls and chat with users outside your domain.

     ![Enable external access](media/enable-external-access.PNG "Enable external access")